intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/installation.md

 # Swan Experiment Installation
 This guide will walk you through installation of required binaries and services to successfully run Sensitivity Profile Experiment.

-As written in [Prerequisites](prerequisites.md) section, we have three classes of nodes:
+As described in [Prerequisites](prerequisites.md) section, we have three classes of nodes:
  * System Under Test (SUT)
  * Load Generator Agents
  * Services Node